Andhra Paper Q3FY26: Revenue Grows 8.55% but EBITDA Drops 46% to ₹154M

 *this image is generated using AI for illustrative purposes only.

-Andhra Paper Limited announced its unaudited financial results for the quarter and nine months ended December 31, 2025, presenting a mixed performance picture.
-The paper manufacturing company reported growth in revenue but faced challenges in maintaining profit levels compared to the previous year.
+Andhra Paper Limited announced its unaudited financial results for the quarter and nine months ended December 31, 2025, presenting mixed operational performance.
+The paper manufacturing company reported growth in revenue but faced significant pressure on profitability and operational efficiency metrics compared to the previous year.

 Financial Performance Overview